AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

 ---
 # Dashboards

-[!DNL MBI] Dashboards give you a quick view of your store's performance and sales activity at a glance.
+[!DNL Commerce Intelligence] Dashboards give you a quick view of your store's performance and sales activity at a glance.
 Individual dashboards can be shared with other users and organized into logical groups.
 You can also set different levels of permission for other users.

 It is easy to create a report, add it to a dashboard, and export the data to Excel.
 Charts and reports can be resized and dragged into position on the dashboard.